LeeGorden/Permeability-Prediction-using-Vision-Transformers/README.md

 The features are grouped in the following categories:

-**tOf_L, tOf_R.**
-They are **Time of flight maps from left to right**.
+**MIS_3D-maximum inscribed sphere.**
+Spheres are commonly used in porous media applications due to their well defined geometrical properties and accurate approximations that they can provide for different phenomena.
+Maximum inscribed sphere is a map with the largest sphere that can be inscribed anywhere in the void space.
+This map provides a 3D representation of the overall pore size distribution of the sample (tightest throats and largest pores), which tend to be of first order influence for flow.
+Another feature is a porosimetry experiment.
+This map is a simplified representation of a non-wetting fluid injection in the direction of flow.
+Although this map is typically used to describe two-phase flow, it could also act as a measure of geometry (pore sizes) and topology (connectivity to neighboring pore structures of similar size).
+The map provides information about the local pore space characteristics as well as the global boundaries.
+It acts as a bridge between the whole domain and its local regions.

+**edomain-Euclidean distance of the pore space in all three coordinate directions.**
+The Euclidean distance of the pore-space in three coordinate directions (or distance transform) labels an image with the distance (in number of pixels) to the nearest solid wall.
+This distance maps are commonly used as inputs for 3D convolutional neural network models.

+**tOf_L-time of fight from the lef boundary (inlet), tOf_R-time of fight from the right boundary (outlet).**
 We used the fast marching algorithm to compute the shortest distance of all the points of the domain to a plane source (In this case, both of the the XY-planes at the first and last slice, individually).
 This method solves the boundary value problem of the Eikonal equation.
 The output provides a 3D map which (1) explains how tortuous a path is (or how much a path deviates from a straight line) in the z-direction, (2) conversely also highlights the easiest paths (or highways) for flow, and (3) describes how connected the domain is overall.

 **For more detail of the dataset, please go to: https://www.nature.com/articles/s41597-022-01664-0.**